Umkus/translate.js/README.md

 ## How it works

-The script replaces marked tags' contents with matching strings from the vocabulary, based on the client browser language setting.
+The script replaces marked tags' content with matching strings from the vocabulary json file.
+The target translation language is determined based on the client browser settings.

 ## Usage